-Symptom Problem Solution track cursor well. ptr ci g o ir The optical sensor uses the pattern of the surface to track the position of the cursor.
-Reflective surfaces, grooved surfaces, glass, or other see-through surfaces inhibit the ability of the sensor to track the cursor.
+Symptom Problem Solution Optical mouse does not track cursor well.
+The optical sensor uses the pattern of the surface to track the position of the cursor.
+Reflective surfaces, grooved surfaces, glass or other see-through surfaces inhibit the ability of the sensor to track the cursor.
 Place the mouse on a mousepad or white sheet of paper.
 Mouse sensor is dirty.
 Wipe the light sensor lens on the bottom of the mouse with a lint-free cloth (not paper).
 Mouse cursor moves too fast.
 The wireless mouse moves the cursor more quickly than a standard mouse.
 Adjust the mouse speed.
-See page 21.
+See page 20.